Ayehu/custom-activities/Office365/OfficeDeleteGroup/README.md

 These fields should be sent when calling the API.

-### One of the below fields needs to be provided to delete a user:
+### One of the below fields needs to be provided to delete a mail group:
 **groupName**           - The name of the mail group to delete.
 It's case INSENSITIVE.